microsoft/Project-Yellowstone-Documentation/business-central/sales/sales-by-customer.md

 **For the leadership team**

-For the leadership team, the *Sales by Customer* report provides insights into the top customers generating revenue for the company.
+For the leadership team:

 **Target Audience**

 - CFO
+- COO

-**Example Scenario:** As the CFO you, want to see a list of the top customers generating revenue for the company.
-Additionally you want to be able to identify which customers are generating the most revenue and how much each customer is contributing to your company's overall revenue.
+**Example Scenario:** As the COO you, using the *Sales by Customer* report, you can quickly identify a list of the top customers generating revenue for the company.
+Additionally you can easily see which customers are generating the most revenue and how much each customer is contributing to your company's overall revenue.
+This assists you in making informed decisions and can provide valuable insights to the CFO regarding where the revenue is coming from.

 ---

 **For the management team**

-For the management team, the *Sales by Customer* report can be used to monitor performance of the sales teams in terms of customer acquistion and longevity.
+For the management team:

 **Target Audience**

 - Sales Manager
 - Business Development Manager

-**Example Scenario:** As a sales management, you want to identify which salespeople are acquring new customers and providing existing customers with the best offering.
+**Example Scenario:** As a Business Development Manager, you can quickly identify how you are attracting new customers to purchase from your organization.
+This can be broken down into which sales people are performing.
+This can then translate into what a sales manager would want to see being able to track how the sales from different sales people are going.

 ---

 **For the sales team**

-For the Sales team, the *Sales by Customer* report can be used to track their customers and identify their top performing customers.
+For the Sales team:

 **Target Audience**

-- Sales Representative
+- Sales People

-**Example Scenario:** As a Salesperson, you want to be able to review and identify opportunities for upselling or cross-selling to a specific customer.
+**Example Scenario:** As a Salesperson, using the *Sales by Customer* report, you can tailer your onsite visits to your customers based on what their recent purhcases it.
+This report can also show you insights into specific period trends for this customer or to identify opportunities for upselling or cross-selling to a specific customer.

 ## Key Performance Indicators (KPIs)